sigalor/poppler-native/README.md

 # Poppler for Node

 Allows you to use the native Poppler C++ backend to efficiently parse PDF files from NodeJS.
 Outputs similar information to `pdftohtml -xml -stdout test.pdf` (with `pdftohtml` from the `poppler-utils` package), because it uses parts of the same codebase which have been rewritten to output N-API objects instead of XML code.
+All contained functions return JavaScript promises.

 ## Getting started